February 18, 2017

 Any citizen or resident of the US, and some corporations, with such financial interest exceeding $10,000 must file.
 Exceptions include:

-- Accounts jointly owned by spouses
+- Accounts jointly owned by spouse

 - Accounts owned by government entity